 Exploratory analysis showed that fully semi-parametric models that fit smooth functions to all covariates were consistently out-performed in AICc comparison by models fitting a smooth to spawner density and a linear effect for other covariates, so we did not consider the fully semi-parametric models further.
 To avoid over-fitting the data, we limited the smooth functions to three effective degrees of freedom (i.e., k = 4 in the model syntax; cite Woods mgcv reference).
-Where multiple covariates were included in one model, care was taken to reduce multicollinearity, although moderate levels were tolerated for exploratory purposes (Table 2).
-Model performances were assessed using small sample-size Akaike Information Criterion (AICc) calculated with the R package MuMIn (Barton 2020).
+Where multiple covariates were included in one model, care was taken to reduce multicollinearity, although moderate levels (r ~0.50) were tolerated for purposes of exploring a combined climate (Arctic Oscillation) and competition (mature female opilio) effect.
+(Model performances were assessed using small sample-size Akaike Information Criterion (AICc) calculated with the R package MuMIn (Barton 2020).
 All analyses were conducted using R version 4.0.3 (R Core Team 2020).

 Results

-The strongest evidence for a S-R relationship was found when juvenile and spawner abundance were compared at a lag of 3 years, with weaker support for a relationship at lag 2 (Δ-AICc = 4.31) and lag 4 (Δ-AICc = 5.15).
+The strongest evidence for a S-R relationship was found when juvenile and spawner abundance were compared at a lag of 2 years, with weaker support for a relationship at lag 3 (Δ-AICc = 2.26) and lag 4 (Δ-AICc = 0.11).
+Based on probable size-at-age, lag 2 was dismissed, while a combination of this consideration, and high similarity between models using lags to recruitment of 3 and 4 years versus the full suite of environmental covariates lead to the selection of lag-3 yr for the results presented here.
+Models using recruitment to the 30-40 mm bin at a lag of 3 yrs also gave fairly similar results, in particular regarding the most significant variables affecting recruitment, providing further support for the use of recruitment to the 30-50 mm bin at a lag of 3 yrs.

 The lag-3 relationship provided strong evidence for a S-R relationship, with productivity (log recruits per spawner relationship) showing a non-linear decrease with mature female abundance (p < 0.0001; Figure 2a).
-The best model incorporating additional covariates showed a marked improvement over the basic S-R model (Δ-AICc = 1.55; Table 2).
-This model explained __ % of deviance in the data and showed evidence for negative relationships with lag 2 flathead sole abundance (p = ___; Fig. 2b) and positive relationships with both two-year rolling mean PDO values (p = ____; Fig. 2c), and two-year rolling mean AO values (p = ________, Fig. 2d).
+The best model incorporating additional covariates showed a marked improvement over the basic S-R model (Δ-AICc = 14.78; Table 2).
+This model explained __ % of deviance in the data and showed evidence for negative relationships with lag 2 flathead sole abundance (p <0.001; Fig. 2b) and a positive relationships with both two-year rolling mean PDO values (p = 0.024; Fig. 2c)).
+Although a second model incorporating the AO did not differ significantly from this model (Δ-AICc= 1.80), the AO term was statistically insignificant (p = 0.235).

-Of the covariates investigated, FHS TBM provided the single greatest improvement in model AICc scores (Table 5), no other single variable models provided a significant improvement over the baseline model, while all multiple-variable models that gave an improvement incorporated FHS TBM, suggesting that this variable was responsible for much of the given model’s improved explanatory power.
-Further, while inclusion of the PDO and AO covariates improved AICc values when considered together with FHS, and included with a linear effect, improvements were limited in comparison to a model with only the S-R effect and FHS (Table 5).
-These covariates performed markedly worse when considered as the only covariate, and when considered singly in concert with FHS TBM (Table 5).
+Of the covariates investigated, FHS TBM provided the single greatest improvement in model AICc scores, both as a point-estimate, and a rolling average (Table 5), no other single variable models provided a significant improvement over the baseline model, while all multiple-variable models that gave an improvement incorporated FHS TBM, suggesting that this variable was responsible for much of the given model’s improved explanatory power.
+This was also observed in all sensitivity analyses.
+Althoughinclusion of the PDO singly, and in combination with the AO improved AICc values when considered together with FHS, and included with a linear effect, improvements were limited in comparison to a model with only the S-R effect and FHS (Table 5).
+Both the PDO and AO performed markedly worse when considered as the only covariate, and AO when considered singly in concert with FHS TBM (Table 5), with this term also not being statistically significant (p<0.05) in any model.

 Discussion